-Use a suitably sized dowel and an arbor (or hydraulic) press to remove the bearing closure (33) and inboard bearing cup (31) from the intermediate.
+Place the intermediate on a level surface with the drive side down, and press the bearing closure (33) and inboard bearing cup (31) from the intermediate bore.

 After removing the shaft and bearings, clean and inspect the bearings in place as follows.